 “I would probably go flying through the windscreen and end up badly injured,” I replied, not wanting to be overly graphic, but not tap dancing around the subject either.
 It’s important for them to be aware of safety.
 “And that wouldn’t be very good for you boys, would it?”
 I finished.

-“No, definitely not,” said Rylan.
+“No, definitely not,” said one son.
 I felt kind of chuffed, albeit in a morbid kind of way, that he was so protective of me.
 Then he continued, “because we don’t know the way home from here and none of us are old enough to drive the car.”

 Really?
 That’s the worst thing?
 You won’t be able to get home?
 Gee, sorry to ruin your travel plans.
 Where did I go wrong?
 They are supposed to cherish and adore me – boys always love their mums.
 What about something like, ‘that would be bad because we love you more than anything and would never want you to be hurt’???